From David Walmsley, BSc PhD CMILT MCIHT, Transport Analyst says:

 The above World Bank table is accurate for the type of roads into Bath, but is optimistic for buses and trams, however it does show that trams are much more effective than buses.
 More realistic figures are shown in the table below.

 The roads into Bath have a maximum carrying capacity of about 1,000 persons per hour.
 From the information below we can see that buses can be 2.5 times more effective as car but trams are 12 times as effective as cars, and about 5 times as effective as buses.

-This is why trams can afford to operate at a 6 – 8 minute schedule throughout the day whereas trams have an inherently longer service interval and are more expensive per passenger kilometer, and thus tend to “cherry pick” the the peak time routes.
+This is why trams can afford to operate at a 6 – 8 minute schedule throughout the day whereas buses have an inherently longer service interval and are more expensive per passenger kilometre, and thus tend to “cherry pick” the the peak time routes.

 “These tables are from “What light rail can do for cities,” published by the Passenger Transport Executive Group in 2005 (now called the Urban Transport Group).
 It’s a pretty comprehensive guide to trams.
 You can access it on-line at http://www.urbantransportg

 roup.org/system/files/general- docs/WhatLightRailCanDoforCiti esMainText_0218.pdf

 TABLE 3.2 MODAL CHARACTERISTICS COMPARED

 Mode Characteristics Max. capacity (pphpd)